Skip to Content

 • TSS Earnslaw Steamship Cruise – This scenic and relaxing cruise in Queenstown is an activity great for any afternoon.
 The ship you will be cruising on is the Historic TSS Earnslaw and you will get to watch crew members add coal to the flames that power the vessel.
 Take in the mountain ranges and lush green valleys of Otago.
 You can also upgrade this tour here to include dinner at Walter Peak High Country Farm.

-• Day Trip to Milford Sound With Picnic Lunch – This tour will give you the ultimate ability to explore the beauty of Milford Sound in Fjordland National Park.
-Not only will your guide stop at several impressive viewpoints on the way from Queenstown but there is also a Milford Sound cruise included.
-This small-group tour goes for $249 NZD a person and I think it’s a really great value for a more personalized experience.
+• Day Trip to Milford Sound With Picnic Lunch – This tour will give you the ultimate ability to explore the beauty of Milford Sound in Fiordland National Park.
+Not only will your guide stop at several impressive viewpoints on the way from Queenstown but there is also a cruise in Milford Sound included.
+This small-group tour goes for $289 NZD a person and I think it’s a really great value for a more personalized experience.

 Renting a Car, Campervan, or Motorhome in New Zealand